ghorsington/COM3D2.i18nEx/README.md

 Finally, start the game.
 If everything went correctly, you should see `i18nEx` messages in the console.

-**NOTE:** If you're running the JP version of the game (or ENG version with DLC from JP version), open the game's settings and set `Display language` to `English and Japanese`.
-Otherwise you might get blank textboxes in some places.
+**NOTE:** If you're running the JP version of the game (or ENG version with DLC from JP version), some events might not have English translations.
+As a result, in some places the game's text box will simply be empty.
+To fix this do **either one** of the following:

+* Go to game settings and set `Display language` to `English and Japanese`
+* Open `i18nEx\configuration.ini`, find and set `InsertJapaneseTextIntoEnglishText` to `True`.
+In the game, set `Display language` to `English`.

 ## Installing translations